Tour Our Hospital

 If you are attending one of our Prepared Childbirth classes, your tour is scheduled as part of your program.
 You do not need to make separate arrangements.

 We have 12 labor and delivery suites.
 Two new rooms were added in 2014.
 All birthing rooms have modern equipment and fetal monitors that allow you to walk and move during labor.
 Should you need a cesearan section, our operating rooms are on the same floor, just steps away.

 Mother Baby Unit

-Dimmer lights in our patient rooms make it possible for babies to stay comfortably with mom and dad.
-We encourage you to keep baby with you your entire stay to enhance parent-infant bonding.
-This includes keeping the baby with you the entire night.
-The baby sleeps in his/her crib while you sleep in your bed.
+Dimmer lights in our patient rooms make it possible for babies to stay comfortably with Mom and Dad.
+We encourage new parents to keep the baby with you for your entire stay to enhance parent-infant bonding.
+This includes keeping the baby with you throughout the night – the baby sleeps in their crib while you sleep in your bed.

 We utilize our newborn nursery for procedures like blood draws, circumcisions, and hearing screens.
-If your baby is having any delays in transitioning to outside the womb, we will take them to the nursery and observe them closely.
-As soon as they are stable we will return them to you.
+If your baby is having any delays in transitioning outside the womb, we will take them to the nursery and observe them closely.
+As soon as they are stable, we will return them to you.

-If babies need Neonatal Intensive Care, he/she will need to be moved onto the Neonatal Intensive Care Unit (NICU) on the 4th floor.
+If babies need Neonatal Intensive Care, they will need to be moved onto the Neonatal Intensive Care Unit (NICU) on the fourth floor.

 Private Patient Rooms

 There are 29 standard patient rooms in the MBU; all are private and include a private shower and bath.
 Standard rooms include a sleeper chair for a visitor to spend the night.